 And once again, while my affiliate profits for YouTube ads specifically are still small, at least in how they compare to my blogging and Bing Ads income reports, I am still growing my income via YouTube Ads, YouTube itself (organically) and via other pay per click networks.

-5) How to properly select an affiliate promotion to advertise on YouTube Ads.
+5) What affiliate promotion to advertise on YouTube Ads:

 When you’re dealing with affiliate marketing in a way that doesn’t involve using pay per click, you have a lot of leeway to promote pretty much anything.